jeremyrajan/vscode-exts/browsersync/README.md

 # BrowerSync VSCODE

-Starts a browserSync server with watch mode at `:3000` by default.
+Starts a browserSync Static server with watch mode at `:3000` by default.
 The UI for browsersync is available at `:3001`.

 * Right click on the folder from your VSCODE explorer menu.
 And click on `BrowerSync Start`.